 Changes to bank account information

-You will need to provide details of all your UK bank/building society accounts.
+You will need to provide details of all your charity’s UK bank/building society accounts.
 This information will not be available to the public.

 We will use the information to make sure that charities are protecting and managing their funds appropriately, where we need to.
-Trustees have a duty to act responsibly, reasonably and honestly and protect charity funds an assets so that they are only used to support or carry out its purposes.
+Trustees have a duty to act responsibly, reasonably and honestly and protect charity funds and assets so that they are only used to support or carry out its purposes.

 Working inside the regulated banking system is the best way to achieve this.
 Holding a bank account also aids with transparency providing an audit trail and records, such as bank statements.